-In order to show a spiritual solidarity with all those who are involved in the ways described above, at 7.00pm each Thursday from tonight, a Catholic Bishop will celebrate Mass in their Cathedral which will be live-streamed for people to join.
+In order to show a spiritual solidarity with all those who are involved in the ways described above, at 7.00pm each Thursday, a Catholic Bishop will celebrate Mass in their Cathedral which will be live-streamed for people to join.

 Cardinal Vincent Nichols celebrated the first Mass in Westminster Cathedral at 7.00pm on 23rd April.

-Remaining dates, up to the end of May, are as follows (click on the Cathedral name to access he live feed):
+Remaining dates, up to the 9th July, are as follows (click on the Cathedral name to access he live feed):

-Bishop Robert Byrne in Newcastle Cathedral at 7.00pm on 14th May
+Bishop Tom Williams in Liverpool Cathedral at 7.00pm on 9th July

 Following the advice of the Government, the Bishops have decided that Churches should now remain closed to help reduce the spread of the virus

-Mass is said in private each morning at 8.00am.
+Father Lucas is saying Mass each morning in private at 8.00am.
 Click here for today's readings

 Please click here to read an important letter from the Catholic Bishops' Conference of England and Wales

-For those Parishioners who normally give in the collection at Mass and wish to continue to help the Parish in these difficult times, you can now give on line, either as a one off payment or as a regular monthly payment, by clicking here.
+For those Parishioners who are not attending Mass and normally give in the collection, to continue to help the Parish in these difficult times, you can now give on line, either as a one off payment or as a regular monthly payment, by clicking here.
 Please note that the minimum amount that can be donated is £5.